PetrKryslUCSD/JuliaTutorial/Julia_tutorial.md

 ## Tuples

 List of values, separated by commas.
-It may be thought of in terms of the argument list, or the output from the function.
+It may be thought of in terms of an argument list, or the output from a function.

 ```julia
 (2, 3)